pledge4future/co2calculator/docs/documentation.md

 ## 2 Heating

+The user is asked about the annual consumption and the primary energy source for heating, based on which the CO2e emissions are determined.
 Heating consumption can be provided in kWh, or in other units, depending on the fuel type (see this [conversion table](https://github.com/pledge4future/co2calculator/blob/dev/data/conversion_factors_heating.csv)):
 - Oil: l
 - Liquid gas, Coal, Pellet, Woodchips: kg
 - Gas: m<sup>3</sup>